Traveling with fibromyalgia can be a fulfilling experience with proper

 A doctor can perform an exam showing that there are at least 11 of 18 identified specific locations around the body that patients tend to feel tenderness at.
 This would clinch the formal diagnosis, but in the real world, if a patient has the characteristic type of pain and associated symptoms of Fibromyalgia, the clinical diagnosis is made without strict adherence to the number of eleven tender spots to use in the diagnosis, as defined in the diagnostic criteria.

-Possible Associated Symptoms besides Pain
+Associated Symptoms Beyond Pain

 Fibromyalgia